BZoennchen/Pages/cv.md

 ***

 ## Research Interests
++ Machine Learning for all
++ Sustainable AI
 + Free and Open Education in the Digital Era
++ Computer Music
 + Modelling and Simulation
-+ Sustainable AI
-+ Computer Music
 + Design of Efficient and Parallel Algorithms
 + Theoretical Computer Science, Automata Theory